This week (24th-27th) sees the International Horse Trials at Green Glens and Drishane. Full details on the Millstreet.Horse website.

 We don’t think anyone noticed the bicycle previously.
 Thanks to Mary for pointing it out.

 Another interesting detail which can be seen in the full photo (again when you zoom in) are the rosary beads hanging on the railings and gates on the left and right of the entrance from the street.

 The full photo can be seen on the NLI website here.

 The grave in front of the door was that of Canon Griffin who died on 22nd February 1899.
-It was relocated to the right as you enter the church yard when the church was rebuilt in the early 1930s. … continue reading the full article “Bicycle in the Porch”
+It was relocated to the right as you enter the church yard when the church was rebuilt in the early 1930s. [read more …] “Bicycle in the Porch”